Next Start

-Diesel 101: History & Invention of the Diesel Engine
+Diesel Engine History & Invention

-Diesel engines are attached to generators at factories – and then it’s up to generator techs to help set up the equipment so it can produce the voltage/amperage the customer specifies.
+Diesel engines are attached to generators at factories, and then it’s up to generator techs to help set up the equipment so it can produce the voltage/amperage the customer specifies.
 After setup, techs can perform service on the engine and generator set.

 When Was the Diesel Engine Invented?

 In the 1870s, steam was the main supplier of power for factories and trains.
 Steam-powered cars were even being produced alongside those using internal combustion engines.
-Enter Rudolf Diesel, who invented diesel engines.

-Diesel was a student learning about thermodynamics at the time, and he got the idea for creating an engine that would be highly efficient and convert the heat it generated into power.
-He got to work developing what would become the diesel engine.
+Rudolf Diesel was a student learning about thermodynamics at the time, and he got the idea for creating an engine that would be highly efficient and convert the heat it generated into power.
+He got to work developing what would become the first diesel engine.

 He set up his first shop in 1885 to start the development of this new engine and to put his theories into practice.
 One of his hypotheses was that higher amounts of compression would lead to higher efficiency and power.